The untold story of Mike Leach's 'lost' OU play script that fooled Texas

 "The thing you didn't want is those Longhorns just triggering at you full steam without any hesitation," Leach said.
 "Because they were pretty overpowering at that point."

-They indeed overpowered the Sooners to complete the school's largest comeback in 34 years.
-Texas held them to just one more touchdown, which didn't come until late in the third quarter after the Longhorns had built a 31-20 lead.
+They indeed overpowered the Sooners to complete Texas' largest comeback in 34 years.
+The Longhorns held them to just one more touchdown, which didn't come until late in the third quarter after Texas had built a 31-20 lead.

 "When it was all over with, I had a good laugh," Reese said.
-"Because it really was a nice ploy and it did a good job of messing us up for a while.
+"Because it really was a nice ploy, and it did a good job of messing us up for a while.

 "I learned a good lesson there."

 After the game, the Texas assistants were suspicious that Leach had been the one to plant the decoy script.
-But they weren't completely positive.
+But they weren't positive.

 "I had thought, based on his reputation -- I mean that not negatively at all -- but that it was certainly something that he might do," Herman said.
-"I don't know that I ever got confirmation until I talked to somebody who was on the Oklahoma staff and they adamantly confirmed, 'Oh yeah, that's something he was working on all week.'"
+"I don't know that I ever got confirmation until I talked to somebody who was on the Oklahoma staff, and they adamantly confirmed, 'Oh yeah, that's something he was working on all week.'"

 Brooks, meanwhile, said he and his teammates remained mystified as to why their defense had looked so lost that first quarter.

-Note: Editor's note: This story was originally published in 2018.